prathyvsh/pwl-bangalore/FAQ.md

 1. Read the abstract carefully.
 1. Skim through the introduction.
 1. Read the conclusions.
-1. See the references if there is a concept you aren't familiar and you need additional reading materials.
+1. See the references if there is a concept you aren't familiar with and you need additional reading materials.
-1. Try to read the paper in multiple passes such that you don't spend too long on something you don't immediately understand.
-Sometimes the concept might get explained in detail further ahead.
+1. Try to read the paper in multiple passes so that you don't spend too long on something you don't immediately understand.
+Sometimes the concept vaguely introduced in the beginning might get explained in detail further ahead.
 1. Take a lot of notes.
 Underline what you think is important.
 This makes subsequent reading much simpler.